-Every teacher must deposit one day in the sick leave bank.
-Every newly employed teacher will deposit one day in the sick leave bank as of his/her first day of employment in the Arlington Public Schools.
+Every educator must deposit one day in the sick leave bank.
+Every newly employed educator will deposit one day in the sick leave bank as of the educator's first day of employment in the Arlington Public Schools.
 The bank shall be maintained at a minimum of one day per professional staff member after the first year of maintenance.
 A maximum shall be two per professional staff member.